Serviced Apartments The City

 The City vies with New York City as the financial capital of the world, with many banking and insurance companies establishing their headquarters in the Square Mile.
 It’s also the home of the London Stock Exchange, Lloyd's of London and the Bank of England, as well as over 500 banks and financial institutions.

 Liverpool Street is the main station for The City, connecting four underground lines and National Rail services.
-There are other tube stations and bus stops across the district, connecting you with the rest of Greater London and beyond.
+There are other tube stations and bus stops across the district, so wherever your serviced apartment is, you'll be easily connected to the rest of Greater London and beyond.
 Bank Station also connects with the Docklands Light Railway, so it’s only a short journey to London’s other financial district, Canary Wharf.

 The River Thames creates the south border of the City, so you can also take a Thames Clipper or water taxi to the pier at the Tower of London, or cycle along the Thames path.